 - if your basement is dry, turn off the main power switch;

 - make sure your sewer backwater valve and sump pump work to prevent a backup;

-- move electrical equipment (for example, TV, stereo, computer) out of your basement to an upper floor;
+- move electrical equipment such as TVs, stereo, and computers, out of your basement to an upper floor;

 - check with us if your natural gas service should be shut off.